-- 4.3.1 At the beginning of each fiscal year, the Council shall prepare a cash flow statement, in accordance with the budget submitted in Schedule A, and shall provide it to Canada and Quebec, upon the signing of this Agreement for the sole or first fiscal year, or before April 15 of the fiscal year in question for a subsequent fiscal year.
-The cash flow statement shall be submitted in accordance with the requirements of Canada and Quebec (Schedule E Cash Flow Statement) and shall be updated quarterly, including the statement of revenues and expenditures for the preceding quarter and the projections for future quarters. - 4.3.2 The payment schedule for Canada is as follows:
+4.3.1 At the beginning of each fiscal year, the KRG shall prepare a cash flow statement, in accordance with the budget submitted in Schedule A, and shall provide it to Canada and Quebec, upon the signing of this Agreement for the sole or first fiscal year, or before April 15 of the fiscal year in question for a subsequent fiscal year.
+The cash flow statement shall be submitted in accordance with the requirements of Canada and Quebec (Schedule E Cash Flow Statement) and shall be updated quarterly, including the statement of revenues and expenditures for the preceding quarter and the projections for future quarters.

+4.3.2 The payment schedule for Canada is as follows:

-For Fiscal Year 2018-2019, Canada shall pay the Council its annual contribution based on the following terms:
+For each fiscal year covered by this Agreement, Canada shall pay the KRG its annual contribution based on the following terms:

-fifty percent (50%) of its share, on May 1st and October 1st of the fiscal year covered by this Agreement.
+fifty percent (50%) of its share, on May 1st and October 1st of each fiscal year covered by this Agreement.